huhanGitHub/papt/dataset/README.md

 4. Run `adjust_collector.py` to collect the data.

 # Loading and preprocess
-There are some scripts may help you load and preprocess data.
+There are some scripts may help you load and preprocess data in `tools` directory.
 Please the the comments in these scripts.

 In `grouping.py`, there are scripts for grouing isolated GUI compoennts.

 In `color_map.py` and `data_prepare.py`, there are some scripts for drawing the wireframe of GUI pages and load XML metadata

+In `run_preprocess.py`, we provide scripts to inject deeplinks into APKs to improve the explore coverage.

 # app ids examples
 The `apps.json` contains an example file prduced by `scraper.js`.